Partner / Operations Manager

 I remember the first year I worked here that the sport fishing on the Rogue River was really hot.
 Every day there was a line of fishermen at the back door holding salmon to be filleted.
 I thought to myself, “What have I gotten myself into?”.
 But each year I enjoy seeing the return of the many people that come to fish the Rogue river and use our services to process their catch.

 I am originally from Massachusetts where I graduated from High School in 1975.
-My father managed a Howard Johnsons Resturant in our home town of Chelmsford.
+My father managed a Howard Johnson’s restaurant in our hometown of Chelmsford.
 There I started work as a dishwasher and soon became a line cook.
-Also in my teenage years my brother John and I had a landscaping business and we groomed the grounds surrounding the restaurant.
+Also in my teenage years, my brother John and I had a landscaping business and we groomed the grounds surrounding the restaurant.
 Early mornings before school were busy too, as I had a newspaper route to do delivering the Lowell Sun newspaper.

 I worked selling wholesale swimming pool equipment and was relocated to Santa Clara CA working for another branch.
 While there I was introduced to the booming electronics field where I soon became employed making circuit boards.
 High Tech finally burned me out, That’s when Oregon sounded real good.